UPDATED: FEBRUARY 2022

 - DON’T use your generator in wet conditions.
 Only run your generator on a dry surface.
 When it’s raining, set it up under an open canopy-like structure outside, and make sure your hands are dry when operating.

-- DO make sure your generator is properly grounded to prevent shocks and electrocution.
+- DO make sure your generator is properly grounded to prevent electric shocks and electrocution.

 - DON’T overload your generator.
-Doing this can damage your appliances and electronics.
+Doing this can damage your appliances and electrical equipment.
 Prioritize your needs, and DON’T exceed the output rating of your generator.